Warning: Perfectionism is terrible and Will slay you and your productivity. Let me point out why.

-Sometimes, you just need to sit and write everything comes to mind.
+Sometimes, you just need to sit and write everything that comes to mind.
 You may not be that good at writing.
 You’ll make hundreds of grammar and spelling mistakes.

 Are you waiting until you’ve become a fantastic writer to write your piece?
 It is never going to happen.

-Perfectionists are much more cautious to take risks than others because they think that people will judge them by their failures.
-You should take risks and do not expect approval from everyone.
+Perfectionists are much more cautious about taking risks than others because they think that people will judge them by their failures.
+You should take risks and not expect approval from everyone.

 I never settle or satisfy.

 So, isn’t it obvious I disappoint over 99% time?

 Lower your expectations.
 That is the key to happiness.